cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 For the prelude, the abilities of Diplomats are replaced with:

 **Annexation Treaty**
-*In the appropriate step of Phase 3, Diplomats may use the Secondary Ability of the Diplomacy Strategy Card for free, in their system or an adjacent one.*
+*In the appropriate step of Phase 3, Diplomats may use the Secondary Ability of the Diplomacy Strategy Card for free, in their system or an adjacent one (normal restrictions apply, including the inability to annex a planet that was just annexed).*

 **Ceasefire +**
-*A Diplomat may let players retreat before Space Battle/Invasion Combats in their system (when used, no combat takes place).*
+*A Diplomat may let players retreat before Space Battle/Invasion Combats in their system if both parties agree (when used, no combat takes place).*

 <!-- **Diplomatic Immunity**
 *If a Diplomat participates in an Invasion Combat, the opponent will have to lose control of a planet at the end of Phase 3 (they move their units/Leaders from that planet to their Home System beforehand).*